-Having understood the circumstances under which one would need to apply for a duplicate RC, let’s try and address how to apply for Duplicate RC.
+Having understood the circumstances under which one would need to apply for a duplicate RC, let’s try and address how to apply.

-The process of applying for duplicate RC is not a centralized procedure and a few documentary requirements may vary from state to state.
+Applying for duplicate RC is not a centralized procedure, and a few documentary requirements may vary from state to state.

-The vehicle owner can execute the steps on their own to save some cost or obtain services of an agent, which is often necessary considering not all vehicle owners are savvy enough to follow the online steps of how to apply for duplicate RC.
-Parivahan Sewa is the official portal governed by Ministry of Road Transport and Highways to handled vehicle related services requests including applications for duplicate RC.
-The portal works similar to the very popular Passport Sewa portal.
-It is a centralized portal which accepts application requests to be further submitted to the concerned Transport Authority.
+The vehicle owner can execute the steps on their own to save some cost or obtain the services of an agent, which is often necessary considering not all vehicle owners are savvy enough to follow the online steps of how to apply for duplicate RC.
+Parivahan Sewa is the official portal governed by the Ministry of Road Transport and Highways to handle vehicle-related services requests, including applications for duplicate RC.
+The portal works similarly to the very popular Passport Sewa portal.
+It is a centralized portal that accepts application requests to be further submitted to the concerned Transport Authority.

 The online steps of how to apply for duplicate RC are listed here for easy reference:

-- Fill out an application form online at Parivahan Sewa website.
-This requires information of the police FIR and Vehicle insurance information
+- Fill out an application form online at the Parivahan Sewa website.
+This requires information of the police FIR and Vehicle insurance information.

-- Submit the required service fee (which includes fee of smart card) online with the application form.
-The fee varies depending on category of motor vehicle.
-For example, it costs around 700 Rs for duplicate RC for a Light Motor Vehicle category, which includes motorcars, jeeps, taxis, delivery vans.
+- Submit the required service fee (which includes the fee of a smart card) online with the application form.
+The fee varies depending on the category of a motor vehicle.
+For example, it costs around 700 Rs for duplicate RC for a Light Motor Vehicle category, including motorcars, jeeps, taxis, delivery vans.

-- On successful payment, a receipt will be generated, which needs to be submitted along with other documents, at the governing transport authority office.
+- A receipt will be generated on successful payment, which needs to be submitted along with other documents at the governing transport authority office.

 Documents Required for Duplicate RC (the documents marked with * may be required in certain states):